LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 ![Xandala Cinder](images/Xandala.png)

 # Harbormaster Zindar
-ZIN-dar is a bronze half-dragon sorcerer and Port Nyanzaru's Harbormaster: he's responsible for safely coordinating the vast amount of traffic that flows through the port.
-He's a common sight during the day in the harbor ward, where he can be seen flying, [_sending_](https://5thsrd.org/spellcasting/spells/sending/), and [_scrying_](https://5thsrd.org/spellcasting/spells/scrying/) across the maze-like harbor, trying to keep track of all the ships under his authority.
+ZIN-dar is a bronze half-dragon sorcerer and Port Nyanzaru's Harbormaster, and is the person responsibile for safely coordinating the vast amount of traffic that flows through the port.
+He's a common sight during the day in the harbor ward, where he can be seen flying, [_sending_](https://5thsrd.org/spellcasting/spells/sending/), and [_scrying_](https://5thsrd.org/spellcasting/spells/scrying/) around the maze-like harbor, trying to keep track of all the ships under his authority.
 The seven-foot stature of a half-dragon, and an occasional display of his magical prowess, is enough to ensure that the bookish Zindar never gets any real trouble from the many captains and crews upset daily by the port's delays and regulations.

+Zindar has asked [Jobal](activities_in_Port_Nyanzaru.md#looking-for-a-side-quest) to locate someone trustworthy to assist with tracking down criminal activity at night in Port Nyanzaru's [harbor ward](Port_Nyanzaru.md#harbor-ward).

 ![Harbormaster Zindar](images/Harbormaster_Zindar.jpg)

-> Zindar has been discreetly asking around for someone trustworthy to assist him with tracking down criminal activity at night in Port Nyanzaru's [harbor ward](Port_Nyanzaru.md#harbor-ward).

 # Lerek Dashlynd
-Lerek Dashlynd is a rogue and broker who represents powerful Waterdhavian commercial interests, and he's looking for an accurate map with the locations of the two ruined Chultan settlements **Nangalore** and **Oralunga**.
+Lerek Dashlynd is a rogue and broker who represents powerful Waterdhavian commercial interests, and he's looking for an accurate map with the locations of two ruined Chultan settlements: **Nangalore** and **Oralunga**.
 Lerek has posted a public offer to provide a [sailing ship](activities_in_Port_Nyanzaru.md#your-very-own-ship) to any explorer who trades him a map that can be verified by divination magic.

 ![Lerek Dashlynd](images/lerek.jpg)